SongGithub/personal-infra/README.md

   - cloudwatch log integrated
 - Easily reproducible.
 Most infrastructure are coded as templates, which allows it to be recreated as a separate stack with minimal reconfiguration (to `cfn/params/*.yaml`)
 - Idempotent.
 The use of Cloudformation helps with this property
+- Ease of deployment.
+Code for both application and infrastructre is automatically deployed through Travis machine user, once pushed to master branch.
+- Simplicity.
+The Sinatra app is packaged in Docker image which comes with all unnecessary dependencies installed in a minimal operating system.
+Plus, the docker image has been size-optimised by containing only binaries for installed dependencies.
+(Temporary files for installation have been disgarded during Docker image build)

 ## Initial setup